 Visiting support service

-- Health –assist you in getting the help that you need to remain independent within your own home
+- assist you in getting the help that you need to remain independent within your own home

-- Staying safe – support you professionally without making any judgements about you and your situation.
+Supporting you professionally without making any judgements about you and your situation.

-- Making a positive contribution to the wider community – we can signpost you to community activities and put you in touch with local volunteering services.
+We can signpost you to community activities and put you in touch with local volunteering services.

-- This service is free.
-Each person is required to participate in a needs and risk assessment which will appraise their eligibility for the service.
+Each person is to complete a needs and risk assessment, to appraise their eligibility for the service.

 How do I access this service?

 a referral from other council officers, GP’s, family members, community navigators, health, social care or the voluntary sector.

-For further information please; read our Visiting Support Brochure or contact us on 03450 450 051.
+For further information, please read our Visiting Support Brochure or contact us on 03450 450 051.